SudoPlz/sp-react-native-in-app-updates/README.md

 ##### Note:

-It uses [`react-native-device-info`](https://github.com/react-native-device-info/react-native-device-info#installation) to get `curVersion`.
-Install it if you want to avoid `curVersion` option
+This project uses [`react-native-device-info`](https://github.com/react-native-device-info/react-native-device-info#installation) in the background.
+Install it to ensure everything works correctly.

 ## Usage